 Ayampe: is a clean-living haven located 500 km from Quito.
 The town focuses on surf, yoga, and tranquility.
 The beach break, breaking right and left depending on the swell offers a wide variety of options for all levels of surfers.
 Early in the morning, you will find no winds with perfect glassy conditions guaranteed.
 If you are traveling without your board, small shops will provide you with a board.
 It will cost you around 15 dollars for the day.
 For a surf lesson, you can contact Otra Ola.
 It will cost you 25$ for a group class and 45$ for a private one.

 How to go there?
 The town is located just 30 minutes north of Montanita.
 So If you are in Montanita, you can take a bus straight to Ayampe.
 It will cost you around 1,50$.
 From Quito you can take the bus with different companies: Copetartiva Carlos Alberto Aray or Reina del Camino.
-They have morning and night schedules for the city of Puerto López.
-From that city, you can take a taxi or another bus ( Manglaralto bus) to Ayampe.
+They have morning and night schedules to the city of Puerto López.
+From that city, you can take a taxi or another bus (Manglaralto bus) to Ayampe.

 Olon: It has a very long beautiful beach, which has a great surf breaking left and right.
 The wind changes everyday but surfing there tends to always be good.
 The break is suitable for different types of surfers: beginners looking to surf white water but also for intermediate surfers who want to practice their skills.
 If you want to rent a board it will cost $12 a day and it can be even cheaper if you rent it for longer.
 Outdoor Ecuador offers private lessons (2hours) for only 25$!

 How to go there?
 To go to Olon from Quito you will need to go through Guayaquil (2nd city of the country with no more than 4 million habitants).
 You can take the bus from Quitumbe Terminal.
 (The price ticket is approximately 12$).
 It is also possible to fly from Quito to Guayaquil!
-It will save you some time because it takes 8hours by bus and only 1H45 by flight.
+It will save you some time because it takes 8hours by bus and only 1H45 by plane.
 From there you can take another bus that will arrive in Olon.
-You need to add 3 more hours to your trip to arrive at the final destination!
+From there you need to add 3 more hours to your trip to arrive at the final destination!

 The Galapagos: With the variety of waves and the mind-blowing wildlife these magical islands should be on every surfer’s bucket list.
 This beach is located 1400km from Quito.
 The Island of San Cristobal is the most known for its surf tourism.
 The waves there are undeniably unique because it picks up North and South Pacific swells!
 But sometimes, it is quite hard to get to those reef breaks and sometimes even impossible.
 You need to know that this is also more expensive to surf in the Galapagos than on the main island.
 WaterWays or LavaWave provide really good surf camp.
 For surf lessons on Isabela island, you can contact Galapagos Bike & Surf (It costs 45$ per person for2h30).
 There the waves are best suited for beginners.

 How to go there?
 The Galapagos are a province of Ecuador, the archipelago lies nearly 1,000 km off its coast.
 3 different airlines fly to the Galapagos.
 The three airlines flying to the Galápagos Islands are Tame / Avianca / LAN .
-All operate two-morning flights daily from Quito via Guayaquil to the Isla Baltra airport (two hours).
+All operate two-morning flights daily from Quito via Guayaquil or without a stop to the Isla Baltra airport (two hours).

 When is the best season to surf in Ecuador?
 The most recommended season to surf in Ecuador is between November and March being the primary swell season.
-Also, during those times the wind is mostly offshore which creates even better conditions to surf.
+During those times the wind is mostly off shore which creates even better conditions to surf.

 You just need to bring a swimsuit and some sunscreen in your suitcase and you will be ready to take those Ecuadorian breaks!